jdleiker/Sites/README.md

 Sites
 =====
-This repo is for web projects.
+This repo is for public web apps and website projects.